luk036/luk036.github.io/flows/gitpod.md

 - Unused workspaces are automatically deleted after 30 days of inactivity.
 - Only 50hrs/month, 4 parallel workspaces, public repos for free plan.
-- No Windows or MacOS build, only 🐧 Linux.
+- No Windows or macOS build, only 🐧 Linux.
 - Graphical output must be through VNC or JupyterLab.
 No sound.
 - No GPU support.